Lapr5G21/sem5pi-24-25-3ddg21/docs/OperationRequestRemove/readme.md

-# US 5.1.19
+# US 5.1.18

-As a Doctor, I want to list/search operation requisitions, so that I see the details, edit, and remove operation requisitions
+As a Doctor, I want to remove an operation requisition, so that the healthcare activities are provided as necessary.

 ## 2. Requirements

-**US 5.1.19** As a Doctor, I want to list/search operation requisitions, so that I see the details, edit, and remove operation requisitions
+**US 5.1.18** As a Doctor, I want to remove an operation requisition, so that the healthcare activities are provided as necessary.

 **Acceptance Criteria:**

-- 5.1.19.1 - Doctors can search operation requests by patient name, operation type, priority, and status.
+- 5.1.18.1 - Doctors can delete operation requests they created if the operation has not yet been scheduled.

-- 5.1.19.2 -  The system displays a list of operation requests in a searchable and filterable view.
+- 5.1.18.2 -  A confirmation prompt is displayed before deletion.

-- 5.1.19.3 - Each entry in the list includes operation request details (e.g., patient name, operation type, status).
+- 5.1.18.3 - Once deleted, the operation request is removed from the patient’s medical record and cannot be recovered.

-- 5.1.19.4 - Doctors can select an operation request to view, update, or delete it.
+- 5.1.18.4 - The system notifies the Planning Module and updates any schedules that were relying on this request.

 ## 3. Views